meironz/Multiscale_Ulva/README.md

        'T_multi-scale' - has water temperature data (before interpulation) for simulations
     2. ims_data_2017_PAR, ims_data_2017_umol_photons, ims_T_data_2017 and HOBO - have temperature and light intensity data for calibration
     3. ims_data_2014_umol_photons - has light intensity data for simulations

+## How to install

+   We recommend using Anaconda Python Distribution and `conda` environments.
+After installing Anaconda or Miniconda, please use the following command to reproduce the environment:

+         conda env create --file multiscale_ulva.yml

+## How to cite this work

+      Please cite our publication ...
+      Please cite our code using DOI: